Madhyabindu

-Chormara Bajar

 Chormara Bajar is located at the mid-point East-West Mahendra highway. it is one of the oldest residential areas in the Nawalparasi district.

 Arunkhola is the largest bazaar of Madhyabindu located at Madhyabindu ward no 10.
 One of the oldest Brewery companies in Nepal Shree Distillery Pvt ltd is also situated at Arunkhola Bazar.

 Most of the area's forest is part of Chitwan National Park. it was established in 1973 and was granted the status of a World Heritage Site in 1984.
 The municipality shares the border with India to the south, and which Narayani river separates the nations.